 Attorney Koban has been a practicing member of the Massachusetts bar and has actively been trying cases in the courts of Massachusetts since 1978.
 He is a graduate of the Boston University School of law and a member of the Massachusetts Ba...

 Practice areas & skills: Bankruptcy & Debt, Criminal Defense, Personal Injury, Landlord & Tenant, Social Security

 With over 25 years of experience, James P. Devlin is a Graduate of Providence College (B.A. economics) and Suffolk University School of Law (Juris Doctor, 1986).
 He is an active Member of the Massachusetts and Rhode Island Bar Associations as...

-Practice areas & skills: Bankruptcy & Debt, Divorce & Separation, Criminal Defense, Personal Injury, Litigation
+Practice areas & skills: Bankruptcy & Debt, Divorce & Separation, Child Support, Personal Injury, Lawsuits & Disputes

 Review: “I was not sure what expect but I am Very happy with the outcome of my divorce.
 Firm was incredibly easy to work with represented me diligently I would hire again without hesitation, but hopefully I will never have to. ”